Language Translation Available – See Top of Left Column.

 The Seven Spirits of God’s Holy Spirit are seven individual flames of fire burning as though fueled by a torch, only there is no torch, no source of fuel whatsoever.
 Yet they burn eternally while maintaining their positions in organized fashion at the front of God’s Throne.

-I vividly remember hearing the voice of the tour guide during my temporary death telling me that candle sticks, candelabras, lamp stands, and torches “are things we used on earth to hold the flames in place” but that “we don’t use them here for the actual Spirits.”
+I vividly remember hearing the voice of the tour guide during my temporary death telling me that candle sticks, candelabras, lamp stands, and torches “are things we used on earth to hold the flames in place” but that “we don’t need them here for the actual Spirits.”

 Amazing, and it’s all true.
 One day you too will see with your own vision.
 Whenever that day arrives, I hope you will remember reading about it on ThereYouAreJesus.com.